Law Firm in India

 Birth Certificate in India

-Lack of birth certificates can hinder in various vital procedures like immigration, school admissions & applying for government jobs, & obtaining crucial documents such as PAN, Aadhar, Passport, etc.
+Lack of birth certificates can impact various vital procedures like immigration, school admissions & applying for government jobs, & obtaining important documents such as PAN, Aadhar, Passport, etc.

-It is estimated that around 26 million children are born every year in India, out of which approximately 10 million are not registered with the government agencies.
+Around 26 million children are reckoned to be born each year in India and as high as 10 million are not included or registered with the government.
 According to this, the registration of children in India stands at 58%, where different states have different levels of birth registration every year.
 While some states like Kerala and Tamil Naude have registration levels of 90%, others like Uttar Pradesh, Bihar and Rajasthan have a much lower level of around 11%.
-Read on to know more about child registration and birth certificates in India.
+Continue to read more about birth certificates and child registration in India.

 What is a Birth Certificate?

-A birth certificate is a crucial draft for all people in India that is issued by the authorities and acts as a proof of age, which can be presented to verify their age.
-These certificates are issued if the birth of the individual has been registered with the required authorities.
-Birth certificates play a vital role when applying for Citizenship, PAN, Aadhar, etc.
+A birth certificate is a draft for all people in India that is issued by the authorities and acts as a proof of age, which can be presented to verify their age.
+The family is given a child’s birth certificate only when the child is being registered with the government authorities.
+Birth certificates play an eminent role in applying for PAN, Citizenship and Aadhar, etc.

 • Births registered after 21 days but within 30 days of birth shall be processed after paying the prescribed late fees.

-• If the birth is registered after 30 days but within one year, it shall only be done with the written permission of the prescribed authority, after payment of late fees and producing an affidavit made before a notary or authorized by the State Government in this regard.
+• If the registration of the child is done after 30 days but before he or she turns one, then it is only possible to get the child registered with the written permission of the prescribed authorities and after the late fee payment along with an affidavit made before a notary or State Government authorities.

-• If any birth or death registration has not been completed within one year, it will only be processed on the order of a magistrate of the first class or Presidency Magistrate after verifying the accuracy of the birth or death details and confirming that the late fees has been paid.
+• In case the birth or death registration is left pending and not done within one year, then the process of registration will take place on the decree of Presidency Magistrate or magistrate of the first class after reviewing the accuracy of the birth or death details and after the verification of the late fee payment.

 Note: In case of a home birth or if the birth was not registered due to any reason, the individual can apply for Non-Availability of Birth Certificate (NABC) from the office concerned with their area.
 Until a birth certificate is received, NABC will be considered ‘as good as a birth certificate.’